Undergraduate Course Catalog 2016-2017

 Summer Study in Berlin, Germany

 The UNH German Program manages a five-week program in Berlin, Germany.
 Students earn 4 or 8 credits through German 586, designed to give students an immersion experience in the German language and culture.
-In the course of five weeks, students will receive eighty hours of intensive language instruction at the appropriate level (elementary, intermediate, or advanced) at the BSI Private Language School in central Berlin.
+In the course of five weeks, students will receive seventy hours of intensive language instruction at the appropriate level (elementary, intermediate, or advanced) at the BSI Private Language School in central Berlin.
 No prior German language study is required.
 On designated weekday afternoons, students will gather for cultural excursions and discussions with the on-site UNH faculty member.
-Students enrolling for 4 credits can receive the UNH German Program language course equivalent of one semester of language study.
-Students enrolling for 8 credits will receive the UNH German Program language course equivalent of one semester of language study as well as engage in additional UNH faculty-guided cultural study, fulfilling German 525 and Discovery World Culture.
-Students may fulfill the bachelor of arts language requirement by taking the equivalent of Intermediate German at the BSI Language School or by taking the equivalent of the first semester of Elementary German with the Program and then independently continuing language instruction at the BSI for one month beyond the Program study period, for a total of 8 weeks.
-Required pretravel meetings at UNH will prepare students for the Berlin experience.
+Students can receive UNH language credit and fulfill the World Cultures Discovery requirement.
 In line with UNH’s goals to educate students to become global citizens, this immersion experience will give students insight into what it means to experience a different culture and language.
-For more information, contact Mary Rhiel at (603) 862-0063, e-mail firstname.lastname@example.org, or visit www.unh.edu/languages/berlin.
+For more information, contact Mary Rhiel at (603) 862-3052, e-mail email@example.com, or visit cola.unh.edu/study-abroad/program/germany-berlin.